Digital Learning Lab (DLL)

 Independent Study in Business

-This course will enable students interested in business to improve and demonstrate skills in any of the following areas: Information Technology, Financial Accounting, Business Management, Marketing, Microsoft Office, and Web Programming.
+This course will enable students interested in business to improve and demonstrate skills in any of the following areas: Multimedia, Personal Finance, Information Technology, Business Management, Marketing, Microsoft Office, and individualized projects.
 This course or special project is designed to take the student beyond the normal scope of other Business courses.
 Note: This course can be repeated for elective credit with additional expectations included.

 College and Career Readiness (plus On-the–Job Credit) This course is designed for the student who wants to become inspired about preparing for the future beyond high school!
 You will learn information about the technical skills and academic knowledge you will need to become prepared for a successful transition to post-secondary education as well as future employment.
 The course will cover the topics of: twenty- first century employability skills, legal and safety issues, ethics, career planning strategies, financial literacy, communication and interpersonal skills, personal goal setting, the skill of decision-making through problem solving and critical thinking, as well as the examination of post-secondary academic and training options related to personal interests.
 You will participate in cooperative, project -based and contextual learning experiences; combined with mentorship and guidance from community speakers coming into the classroom and participating in community experiences where you will be able to observe today's real-world requirements.
 A student who participates in and successfully completes this course, each trimester for a full year; will achieve the confidence, courage and competence they will need to plan for their future and the ability to earn a "College and Workplace Readiness" certificate which can be used to build/boost a resume and a portfolio. *Students may earn On-the-job credit if they work an average of at least 12 hours a week and pass the class.
 Note: May be taken for more than one trimester, with objectives updated in Learning Plan/Training Agreement.